Follow

 SEO Strategy Keyword use, meta tags, and on-page optimization.

-Step 3: Analyze Their Content and SEO Strategy
+Step 3: Check Out Their Content and SEO Strategy

-I remember when I first looked at my competitor’s blogs.
-They weren’t just throwing up product descriptions; they were creating long-form, educational content that answered common questions their target audience had.
-For example, one of their articles was about how to choose the best eco-friendly yoga mats, which provided solid tips for beginners, and linked to their product pages.
-This article alone helped their website rank high for long-tail keywords while also offering real value.
+I was like this when first researching my competitors blogs.
+They weren’t slapping up product descriptions—they were producing long-form, educational content that addressed common questions in their target audience.
+One of their articles was about how to choose the best eco-friendly yoga mats, where they gave solid tips for beginners and linked to product pages.
+While the above headline also provided true value, it also helped them rank for long-tail keywords.

 This strategy clicked for me.
-They weren’t just trying to sell a product; they were positioning themselves as experts in their field.
-So, I thought to myself, “How can I provide value through content?”
+They were no longer simply selling a product; they were marketing themselves as the go-to experts in the industry.
+So, I kept asking myself, “How can I add value with content?

 How Do They Use Keywords?

-Keyword research plays a critical role in search engine optimization (SEO).
-One of the things I started paying attention to was how competitors used keywords throughout their content.
-Are they naturally integrating target keywords into their product descriptions, blog posts, and even their landing pages?
+Keywords are one of the most important priorities for search engine optimization (SEO).
+One thing I began to notice was how competitors scattered keywords throughout their content.
+Are they organically incorporating target keywords into their product descriptions. blog posts, and even their landing pages?

-Using SEO tools like Ahrefs or SEMrush can help you pinpoint the keywords your competitors are ranking for.
-Once I started utilizing these tools, I was able to identify a list of high-traffic keywords that I could target with my content.
+SEO tools like Ahrefs and SEMrush allow you to identify the keywords that your competitors are currently ranking for.
+As I began to make use of these tools, I quickly was able to discover a list of high traffic keywords to target for content.

 On-Page SEO: How Do They Structure Their Pages?